Haidermb/Sentiment-Analysis-from-100-Websites/README.md

 ## How To Run
-1. install all dependencies using
+1. Install all dependencies using
    --> pip install -r requirements. txt
 2. Now run following command
    -->  py run.py